jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 1. Update apt to make sure you have a current list of standard packages: `sudo apt update`
 1. Install the Jamulus package: `sudo apt install ./{{ site.download_file_names.deb-headless }}`
 1. Enable the headless Server process via systemd: `sudo systemctl enable jamulus-headless`
-1. Add your desired [command line options](Running-a-Server#command-line-options) to the `ExecStart` line in the systemd service file by running `systemctl edit jamulus-headless` (By default you will be running an Unregistered Server).
+1. Add your desired [command line options](Running-a-Server#command-line-options) to the `ExecStart` line in the systemd service file by running `sudo systemctl edit --full jamulus-headless` (By default you will be running an Unregistered Server).
 1. Reload the systemd files `sudo systemctl daemon-reload` and restart the headless Server: `sudo systemctl restart jamulus-headless`
 1. Check all is well with `systemctl status jamulus-headless` (hit `q` to get back to the command prompt).